eduardagomess/eduardagomess/README.md

 🙋 My name is Eduarda and I'm an undergrad student of Information Systems at the Federal University Of Santa Catarina (UFSC), Brasil.

-:computer: I'm a software developer intern at OnSignTV.
+:computer: Junior Data Engineer at CRED.

 🌱 Right now, I'm learning these tools: the Python, JS languages and Object-oriented Programming.